ganttArt/codefellows-reading-notes/class06b-computer-architecture-and-logic.md

 # Class06b Computer Architecture and Logic

-Notes on videos from [How Comuters Work YouTube Playlist](https://www.youtube.com/playlist?list=PLzdnOPI1iJNcsRwJhvksEo1tJqjIqWbN-)
+Notes on videos from [How Computers Work YouTube Playlist](https://www.youtube.com/playlist?list=PLzdnOPI1iJNcsRwJhvksEo1tJqjIqWbN-)

 ## What makes a computer a computer?